brandon-rhodes/python-patterns/gang-of-four/iterator/index.rst

-should be moved into an “iterator” object that, from the outside, simply yields one item after another without exposing the internals of how the data structure is traversed.
+should be moved into an “iterator” object that, from the outside, simply yields one item after another without exposing the internals of how the data structure is designed.

 Iterating with the “for” loop
 =============================